Curriculum & Instruction

 Instructional Technology

-CURR 5171: Foundations of Instructional Technology and Online Teaching
+CURR 5171: Foundations of Instructional Technology and Online Teaching3

-CURR 5174: Artificial Intelligence for Educators and Trainers
+CURR 5174: Artificial Intelligence for Educators and Trainers3

 Alternative Licensure Program Transition